danmousley367/DevOps-Course-Starter/README.md

 From your ACN, add the ip address of the host(s) you would like to use to `inventory.ini` under `[servers]`.

-Execute `ansible-playbook playbook.yml -i inventory.ini` to run the app on your host(s)*.
+Execute `ansible-playbook playbook.yml -i inventory.ini` and enter your API key and API token to run the app on your host(s).

 Head to `http://<hostIpAddress>:5000/` to view your hosted app.